enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/front-end-api.md

 * **WithName()**: Expects a full name and tries to parse it into first/last name.
 * **WithFirstname()**: Sets the firstname
 * **WithLastname()**: Sets the lastname
 * **SubscribeTo()**: Subscribes the new recipient to a given Mailing List.
-(Tip: Use the Mailing List Picker property in the backoffice UI if this needs to be a setting).
+(Tip: Use the Mailing List Picker property editor in the backoffice UI if this needs to be a setting).
-* **ForWorkspace()**: Sets the workspace for the new recipient.
+* **ForWorkspace()**: Sets the Workspace for the new recipient.
 Only needed when the solution has multiple workspaces.
 * **WithCustomField()** Sets a custom field value for the recipient.
 Alias must match a configured field alias (Workspace settings)
 * **WithSource()** Sets the source property for the recipients.
 Used to track where recipients subscribe, could be "Start page signup form".